lightbend/lb-demos/shoppingcartapp/README.md

 ### Building and Deploying the Application

+#### Minikube

 1. initialize your docker environment.
 You can do this from the terminal with `eval $(minikube docker-env)`
 1. from the terminal, build the application with `sbt docker:publishLocal`
 1. deploy into minikube with `kubectl apply -f shoppingcartapp.yaml`
 1. open up the Lightbend Console with `minikube service expose-es-console --namespace lightbend`

+#### Remote Kubernetes

+1. login to a remote docker registry (i.e. dockerhub) `docker login`
+1. in the `build.sbt` update the `dockerUsername` setting to your dockerhub username, or namespace if using a 3rd party registry.
+1. (optional) in the `build.sbt` update `dockerRepository` setting if using a different docker registry.
+1. from the terminal, build and publish the application with `sbt docker:publish`
+1. update the image name in `shoppingcartapp.yaml` to include your registry and username/namespace, if necessary.
+1. deploy to kubernetes with `kubectl apply -f shoppingcartapp.yaml`
+1. create a local HTTP proxy to view Lightbend Console with `kubectl port-forward svc/console-server -n ${CONSOLE_NAMESPACE} 8000:80`

 ![shoppingcartapp deployed](./images/console.png)